-Administrators (Admin) can do anything within a SiQ account, including assigning user permissions.
+Admins can do anything within a SiQ account, including assigning user permissions.

-Space Captains (Space Captain) are given a mix of permissions by location and department.
-Permissions may vary by individual user.
 For example, a Space Captain can be assigned to manage office space for sales personnel based in New York.
 Although there are salespeople in San Francisco, New York, and Boston, this Space Captain only manages salespeople in San Francisco.
 Another Space Captain may manage sales personnel in Boston.

-Viewers (Viewer) have the most limited SiQ permissions.
+The Viewer role is the default user role and it has the most limited SiQ permissions.
 Viewers can book a meeting room, a hotelling desk, and search for employees and view their seating information.
 They have no management capabilities.